 Plugins Targeting IntelliJ Platform-Based IDEs

-Plugin projects can target IDEs other than IntelliJ IDEA, as long as the products are based on the IntelliJ Platform.
+Plugin projects can target any (custom) IDEs, as long as the products are based on the IntelliJ Platform.
 Such plugins are developed much like plugin projects that target IntelliJ IDEA.
-They can be written in Kotlin or Java, or a mix of both.
-Once completed, the plugins can be packaged and distributed at JetBrains Marketplace.

 Project configuration attributes common to projects targeting products other than IntelliJ IDEA are described on this page.
 Details particular to an IntelliJ Platform-based product are described on the individual product pages in Part VIII — Product Specific.